mbrylewi/BookingScrapper/README.md

 For example :

-- This  command will provide data for the 3rd February for the hotels "Stay Japan Art Deco" and  "Le Meridien" for the tomorrow date (at the date you launch the script).
+- This  command will provide data for the hotels "Stay Japan Art Deco" and  "Le Meridien" for the tomorrow date (at the date you launch the script).

 `$ python scrapper.py --competitors  "Stay Japan Art Deco" "Le Meridien "`